JvanKatwijk/qt-dab/README.md

 Another - an eight' - widget shows when running a *scan*; the widget will show the contents of the ensembles found in the selected channel.
-In 3.5 the possibility was created to save a detailed description of the services in the different channels, in a format easily to process with LibreOffice or comparable programs.
+In 3.5 the possibility was created to save a detailed description of the services in the different channels, in a format easy to process with LibreOffice or comparable programs.

 While the main window is **always** shown, visibility of the others is